 We created animations from multiple perspectives to realistically and accurately depict a collision on a blind curve in the canyons of Los Angeles.

-We worked with accident reconstruction experts, laser scan data, vehicle dynamics data and location based nighttime photography to put together these highly realistic and accurate depictions of the collision.
+We worked with accident reconstruction experts, laser scan data, vehicle dynamics data and location based nighttime photography to put together these realistic and accurate depictions of the collision.

 This forensic animation proved extremely useful in securing a high-dollar settlement for our client.